Exploring new territories: sampling phytobenthos in large rivers

 With this post, we want to draw attention to the big water-level fluctuations that large rivers might experience during short periods of time.
 All these aspects should be taken into consideration when planning a phytobenthos sampling campaign in such rivers (Chapman et al. 2016).
 Online resources that keep track of past water-levels (e.g. PEGELONLINE in Germany) and predict its near-future variations have proven to be very useful for this.
 All in all, this will ensure compliance with sampling standards across Europe for ecological quality assessment purposes under the WFD, making results comparable across regions.

 Demetrio Mora is a research associate at the Department of Microbial Ecology, Federal Institute of Hydrology (BfG for its acronym in German) in Koblenz, Germany.
-Lea Jung just finished her professional training as biology technical assistant and is currently doing an internship at the BfG.
+Phillip Jung just finished his professional training as biology technical assistant and is currently doing an internship at the BfG.
 Email Demetrio or drop a message below if you have any questions about the post.

 - CEN 13946 (2014).
 Water quality.
 Guidance for the routine sampling and preparation of benthic diatoms form rivers and lakes.
 European Committee for Standardization, Brussels.

 - Chapman DV, Bradley C, Gettel GM et al. (2016).
 Developments in water quality monitoring and management in large river catchments using the Danube River as an example.
 Environmental Science & Policy 64: 141-154. https://doi.org/10.1016/j.envsci.2016.06.015

 - Kelly M (2019) Adapting the (fast-moving) world of molecular ecology to the (slow-moving) world of environmental regulation: lessons from the UK diatom metabarcoding exercise.
 Metabarcoding and Metagenomics 3: 127–135 https://doi.org/10.3897/mbmg.3.39041